Robust and Tuning-Free Sparse Linear Regression via Square-Root Slope: Proofs of the main results.

 Hence, for all $u \in A$

 with probability at least $1-e^{-cn}$.
 This concludes the first part of the proof, since the inequality is always true for $u \not\in A$.
 We will now prove inequality \eqref{eq:property3}.
-Fix $v$.
-For all $u$ we want to show that
+Fix $v\in \mb R^p$.
+We want to show that for all $u\in \mb R^p$,